Alluxio/alluxio/docs/en/Running-Hadoop-MapReduce-on-Alluxio.md

 specifying
 `/<PATH_TO_TACHYON>/core/client/target/tachyon-client-{{site.TACHYON_RELEASED_VERSION}}-jar-with-dependencies.jar`
 as the argument.
 This will place the jar in the Hadoop DistributedCache, making it available to all the nodes.
-For example, the following command adds the Tachyon client jar to the `-libjars` option:
+For example, the following command adds the Alluxio client jar to the `-libjars` option:

 ```bash
 $ hadoop jar hadoop-examples-1.2.1.jar wordcount -libjars /<PATH_TO_TACHYON>/core/client/target/tachyon-client-{{site.TACHYON_RELEASED_VERSION}}-jar-with-dependencies.jar <INPUT FILES> <OUTPUT DIRECTORY>`
 ```

 2.**Distributing the jars to all nodes manually.**
-For installing Tachyon on each node, you must place the client jar `tachyon-client-{{site.TACHYON_RELEASED_VERSION}}-jar-with-dependencies.jar` (located in the `/<PATH_TO_TACHYON>/core/client/target/` directory), in the `$HADOOP_HOME/lib` (may be `$HADOOP_HOME/share/hadoop/common/lib` for different versions of Hadoop) directory of every
+For installing Alluxio on each node, you must place the client jar `tachyon-client-{{site.TACHYON_RELEASED_VERSION}}-jar-with-dependencies.jar` (located in the `/<PATH_TO_TACHYON>/core/client/target/` directory), in the `$HADOOP_HOME/lib` (may be `$HADOOP_HOME/share/hadoop/common/lib` for different versions of Hadoop) directory of every